Home - The Best Grill Griddle Combos in 2023

 1. Royal Gourmet Portable Propane Grill

 This one is big and hot.
-There are four long burners below the grate that put out more heat than you’ll ever need.
+Four long burners below the grate put out more heat than you’ll ever need.

 You just put the griddle surface over the grate to make it a griddle.
 Take it off to go back to grilling.
 It’s really simple and easy enough for one person to do.